steefst33f/DIY_Esp32S3_ST7789_XPT2046_LoRa_Node/README.md

 DIY Esp32S3 ST7789 XPT2046 Lora Node

-This is a DIY stand alone Lora node with a 320x240 TFT Display with resistive touch, GPS and Keyboard Its made to be able to cheaply play/develop with the experimental Meshtastic UI
+This is a DIY stand alone Lora node with a 320x240 TFT Display with resistive touch, GPS and Keyboard Its made to be able to cheaply play with the experimental Meshtastic UI

 Its is made out of the following components:
 - ESP32S3 N16R8 Devkit-C-1 Clone